Getting Started with Simple FreeRTOS Projects

-[See also the hardware independent
+[See also the Quick Start Guide and the hardware independent

 starter functions provided.]

 Simply Blinky Projects

 The most recent FreeRTOS demos can be configured to build either a simple blinky starter